Peroneal Tendon Subluxation

 You can cycle with Peroneal Tendonitis as it is a non-impact activity.

-Peroneal Tendonitis is aggravated by impact activities and everting the foot which makes you think that cycling might be okay.
-Unfortunately, if the Peroneal Brevis which helps lift the foot, or the Peroneal Longus are affected that it can be painful to cycle with Peroneal Tendonitis.
+However, Peroneal Tendonitis is aggravated by impact activities and everting the foot, which makes you think that cycling might be okay.
+Unfortunately, if the Peroneus Tertius, which helps lift the foot, or the Peroneus Longus are affected, it can be painful to cycle with Peroneal Tendonitis.

-If you have no pain during the activity and no increased pain within 24hours then it is okay to continue cycling.
-We recommend a static bike and using cleats where possible to make it as stable as possible which places less effort through the peroneal tendons.
+If you have no pain during the activity and no increased pain within 24 hours, it is okay to continue cycling.
+We recommend a static bike and using cleats to make it as stable as possible, which places less effort through the peroneal tendons.

 If you have mild pain during a run and the pain continues for longer than 24 hours after your run, this is an overload of the tendon.
 In this instance, we recommend you rest until you are completely pain-free before running again.
 This run should be at a slower pace or over a shorter distance.

 We recommend that walks are kept short and frequent for up to 30 minutes at a time.
 Wear supportive stability trainers and avoid undulating or uneven surfaces.

 You can use the elliptical with Peroneal Tendonitis if you have no pain while you use it.
-If you get pain afterward and it subsides within 24 hours of use, then it is okay to continue using the elliptical.
+If you get pain afterwards and it subsides within 24 hours of use, then it is okay to continue using the elliptical.

 If you have mild symptoms of Peroneal Tendonitis but the long duration on your feet has the potential to make your symptoms worse.
 The action of a golf swing will not cause any harm but it is the time on your feet that can make Peroneal Tendonitis worse.